img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Velfac composite windows and doors are the ideal choice for education sector projects, from primary to university; classroom building to student accommodation.

-The Velfac composite system has a range of performance and design benefits, including:
+They come with a range of impressive performance benefits, including:

-• Technical and design consultancy from project vision through to post-installation.
+• Expert technical and design consultancy - from initial ideas through to post-installation support

 The two case studies, below, illustrate how good glazing design can help create healthy, enriching learning environments.